awsdocs/amazon-rds-user-guide/doc_source/USER_RestoreFromSnapshot.md

 If you're using the AWS CLI, you can specify a custom security group to associate with the instance by including the `--vpc-security-group-ids` option in the `restore-db-instance-from-db-snapshot` command\.
 If you're using the Amazon RDS API, you can include the `VpcSecurityGroupIds.VpcSecurityGroupId.N` parameter in the `RestoreDBInstanceFromDBSnapshot` action\.

 As soon as the restore is complete and your new DB instance is available, you can associate any custom security groups used by the snapshot you restored from\.
 You must apply these changes by modifying the DB instance with the RDS console, the AWS CLI `modify-db-instance` command, or the `ModifyDBInstance` Amazon RDS API operation\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

-## Option Group Considerations<a name="USER_RestoreFromSnapshot.Options"></a>
+## Option group considerations<a name="USER_RestoreFromSnapshot.Options"></a>

 When you restore a DB instance, the option group associated with the DB snapshot is associated with the restored DB instance after it is created\.
 For example, if the DB snapshot you are restoring from uses Oracle Transparent Data Encryption, the restored DB instance will use the same option group\.

 When you assign an option group to a DB instance, the option group is also linked to the supported platform the DB instance is on, either VPC or EC2\-Classic \(non\-VPC\)\.
 If a DB instance is in a VPC, the option group associated with the DB instance is linked to that VPC\.
 This means that you can't use the option group assigned to a DB instance if you attempt to restore the instance into a different VPC or onto a different platform\.
 If you restore a DB instance into a different VPC or onto a different platform, you must either assign the default option group to the instance, assign an option group that is linked to that VPC or platform, or create a new option group and assign it to the DB instance\.
 For persistent or permanent options, when restoring a DB instance into a different VPC you must create a new option group that includes the persistent or permanent option\.

-## Microsoft SQL Server Considerations<a name="USER_RestoreFromSnapshot.MSSQL"></a>
+## Microsoft SQL Server considerations<a name="USER_RestoreFromSnapshot.MSSQL"></a>

 When you restore a Microsoft SQL Server DB snapshot to a new instance, you can always restore to the same edition as your snapshot\.
 In some cases, you can also change the edition of the DB instance\.
 The following are the limitations when you change editions:
 + The DB snapshot must have enough storage allocated for the new edition\.